|During Project Implementation

 The TA will produce three outputs: (i) piloting quality assurance systems for PAOs, (ii) developing working papers on DMC financial management systems, and (iii) developing an e-Learning module on preparing project financial statements using the cash-basis IPSAS.

-The TA will be dependent on the cooperation and commitment of CAPA, the PAOs, and relevant DMC staff.
+The TA will be dependent on the continuous cooperation and commitment of CAPA, the PAOs, and relevant DMC staff.
 ADB will closely coordinate with these institutions during implementation and will monitor activities of consultants to reduce the risk and ensure completion and delivery of outputs.

 ADB will be the executing agency, with OSFM acting as focal point and providing overall TA oversight and administration.
 OSFM will work closely with CAPA and the Resident Missions who in turn will be coordinating and guiding the consultants.